marousiss/timed-coding-quiz/README.md

 ## Description

-A timed multiple choice coding Javascript quiz application that stores the highscores to guage the progress of the user.
+A timed multiple choice coding Javascript quiz application that stores the highscores to gauge the progress of the user.

 ## Installation